ddbj/www/_metabobank/metadata-e.md

 : Sample attributes.
 Use BioSample attributes.

 [Protocol REF](#Protocol_REF)<a name="Protocol_REF"></a>
-: Reference protocols defined in IDF by their names.
+: The column for referencing protocols defined in IDF by their names.

 [Sample Name](#Sample_Name)<a name="Sample_Name"></a>
 : A unique identifier from a particular sample.
 Use a sample name of BioSample in most cases.